kotlarz/airthings/README.md

 ## Requirements

+`bluepy` only supports Linux, and is therefore currently the only supported operating system.
-The package has currently only been tested on Linux with the `Wave Plus Gen 1 (2930)`, other operating systems and device models should in theory work fine, but is untested.
+I have only tested with the `Wave Plus Gen 1 (2930)`.
+Other device models should in theory work fine, but they are untested or might be unimplemented.

 ### System requirements: